Heart of the World (2018 film)

 Heart of the World (Сердце мира) is a 2018 Russian-Lithuanianian drama film directed and written by Nataliya Meshchaninova.
-The film won the Grand Prix at the Kinotavr-2018 festival.
+The film won the Grand Prix at the Kinotavr 2018.

 Plot

 The film tells about the veterinarian Yegor, who works at a training station for hunting dogs.
 The world of animals is his world, it is much easier for him to find a common language with animals than with people.
 Egor dreams of becoming part of the family of Nikolai Ivanovich, the owner of the station, and for this he is ready to do anything.